 The term RCIA stands for the Rite of Christian Initiation of Adults.
 RCIA consists of a series of stages of preparation, as well as rites (rituals), which take place over a period of anywhere from nine months to a few years.
 The RCIA orginated in the earliest traditions of the Church for welcoming new members into the Catholic community.

-The RCIA process, a faith journey for those who are interested in joining the Catholic faith and those Catholics who may have been separated for a time and wish to return.
-It involves a scriptural approach, coupled with Catholic traditions and doctrine to guide those interested in knowledge and love of Jesus Christ and our Church.
+The RCIA process is a faith journey for those who are interested in joining the Catholic faith or may be interested in learning more about what the Catholic Church teaches.
+It involves a spiritual approach, coupled with Catholic traditions and doctrine to guide those interested in the knowledge and love of Jesus Christ and our Church.

 The RCIA meets on Tuesday evenings from 7:00 PM - 9:00 PM.